Watch Out for Undetected Water Leaks

 Whatever their size or location, water leaks should be identified and repaired promptly.
 A leak almost never goes away by itself, but rather gets worse.
 Unchecked water can do a truly incredible amount of damage to your home.
 It acts directly, by soaking into – and eventually destroying -- surrounding materials such as drywall or flooring, and indirectly in the form of condensation, humidification, and mold and mildew generation.

 Should you locate a leak in your system, turn off the main water valve and try a DIY repair if you think your plumbing abilities are up to it.
 You may be successful.
-I once came home to find at least 2 inches of water pooled on the floor of my rented apartment’s laundry room; a tiny hole in an exposed wall pipe was shooting out water with tremendous force.
-There was no way I was going to just hang around and wait for a plumber to arrive, so I turned off the main water valve and blocked the hole with a sewing pin.
+I once came home to find water pooled 2 inches deep on the floor of my rented apartment’s laundry room; a tiny hole in an exposed wall pipe was shooting out water with tremendous force.
+No way was I going to just hang around and wait for a repairperson, so I closed the main water valve and blocked the hole with a sewing pin!
 Amazingly enough, that did the trick; when the landlord’s plumber eventually arrived, he could not believe how much water had poured though the minuscule opening.

 Beyond the potential damage to your property and the financial cost to you, leaking water also has a negative impact on the environment.
 Plumbing leaks in the average home can account for as much as 20,000 gallons of wasted water annually.
 In a world where 800,000 people lack access to clean, safe drinking water, that is inexcusable.